dprada/Aqua/doc/source/getting_started.rst

    FFLAGS=           # additional fortran flags

 If these variables are left in blank, they will be detected automatically.
-At this point, and in the directory of Pynoramix, the following command needs to be executed:
+At this point, and in the directory of Aqua, the following command needs to be executed:

 .. sourcecode:: bash

    make

-If the installation run without troubles, Pynoramix is ready to be used.
+If the installation run without troubles, Aqua is ready to be used.

-.. warning:: Do not forget to add Pynoramix to your python path: export PYTHONPATH=$PYTHONPATH:/path/to/Pynoramix
+.. warning:: Do not forget to add Aqua to your python path: export PYTHONPATH=$PYTHONPATH:/path/to/Aqua

 Being updated
 =============

 The last modifications of the developing version can be easily downloaded with git.
-The command 'git pull' executed over the Pynoramix directory checks and obtains the changes.
+The command 'git pull' executed over the Aqua directory checks and obtains the changes.
 Once this has been done, compiling the changed libraries is mandatory.
 Since the Makefile script detects the modified files, running it again is enough.